jerwallace/aws-robotics-day/3_deployment.md

 # Deploy a ROS application to your robot

 In the previous exercise, you used RoboMaker with Cloud9 to build, bundle and simulate the Find Fido robot application.
 In RoboMaker, simulations use Gazebo, which runs in AWS on a fleet of servers with x86 CPU architecture.
-However, many physical robots use different CPU architecture, such as ARM.
+However, many physical robots use different CPU architectures, such as ARM.
 Before a robot application can be deployed and invoked on a physical robot, it may need to be rebuilt and rebundled for the target CPU architecture of the robot.

 In this workshop, you'll be deploying an application to a TurtleBot 3 Burger robot.
 This robot uses a Raspberry Pi, which is based on the ARMHF architecture.
 Within the RoboMaker Cloud9 environment, we have pre-installed a Docker container that simplifies the process of compiling for alternate architectures.
 The initial build and bundle operation for an alternate architecture may take up to 20 minutes, so it is outside the scope of this workshop.
 If you have time after completing this exercise, you can review the detailed steps for building for alternate architectures in the [RoboMaker documentation](https://docs.aws.amazon.com/robomaker/latest/dg/gs-deploy.html).
 For this exercise, we have pre-created a bundle for the TurtleBot3 Burger robot.
 We will use that bundle to deploy the application to your robot.